Picard: That's right.

 Kirk: If Spock were here he would call me an illogical, irrational human being for taking on a mission like that...
 Sounds like fun.

 - Infant Immortality: Spot.
-Can't have the cat die after all, even if a ton of red shirts snuff it.
+Can't have the cat die after all.

 - Irony: Soren, a Long Lived El Aurien, rambling about aging and the passage of time to Picard, a human that Soren could easily expect to outlive by centuries under normal circumstances.

 - Kicked Upstairs: Kirk is perturbed at having to order the Enterprise-B to move.
 Everyone on the bridge applauds patronizingly.
 He later warns Picard not to accept any promotions.